 Leading a Nation of Individuals

-Bamidbar begins with a census of the Israelites.
+The book of Bamidbar begins with a census of the Israelites.
 That is why this book is known in English as Numbers.
-What is the significance of this act of counting?
+This raises a number of questions: what is the significance of this act of counting?
 And why here at the beginning of the book?
 Besides which, there have already been two previous censuses of the people and this is the third within the space of a single year.
 Surely one would have been sufficient.
-And does counting have anything to do with leadership?
+Additionally, does counting have anything to do with leadership?

-The short answer is this: In any census, count or roll-call there is a tendency to focus on the total: the crowd, the multitude, the mass.
-Here is a nation of 60 million people, or a company with 100,000 employees or a sports crowd of 60,000.
+The short answer is this: In any census, count or roll-call there is a tendency to focus on the total – the crowd, the multitude, the mass.
+Here is a nation of sixty million people, or a company with one hundred thousand employees, or a sports crowd of sixty thousand.
 Any total tends to value the group or nation as a whole.
-The larger the total, the stronger is the army, the more popular the team, and the more successful the company.
+The larger the total, the stronger the army, the more popular the team, and the more successful the company.

-Counting devalues the individual, and tends to make him or her replaceable.
-If one soldier dies in battle, another will take his place.
-If one person leaves the organisation, someone else can be hired to do his or her job.
+Counting devalues the individual and tends to make him or her replaceable.
+If one soldier dies in battle, another will take their place.
+If one person leaves the organisation, someone else can be hired to do their job.

-Notoriously, too, crowds have the effect of tending to make the individual lose his or her independent judgment and follow what others are doing.
+Notoriously, too, crowds have the effect of tending to make the individual lose their independent judgment and follow what others are doing.
 We call this “herd behaviour,” and it sometimes leads to collective madness.
-In 1841 Charles Mackay published his classic study, Extraordinary Popular Delusions And The Madness Of Crowds, which tells of the South Sea Bubble that cost thousands their money in the 1720s, and the tulip mania in Holland when fortunes were spent on single tulip bulbs.
+In 1841 Charles Mackay published his classic study, Extraordinary Popular Delusions and the Madness of Crowds, which tells of the South Sea Bubble that cost thousands of people their money in the 1720s, and the tulip mania in Holland when entire fortunes were spent on single tulip bulbs.
 The Great Crashes of 1929 and 2008 had the same crowd psychology.

-There is a wonderful blessing mentioned in the Talmud to be said on seeing 600,000 Israelites together in one place.
-It is: “Blessed are You, Lord … who discerns secrets.”
+There is a wonderful blessing mentioned in the Talmud to be said on seeing six hundred thousand Israelites together in one place.
+It is: “Blessed are You, Lord… who discerns secrets.”
 The Talmud explains that every person is different.
 We each have different attributes.
 We all think our own thoughts.
 Only God can enter the minds of each of us and know what we are thinking, and this is what the blessing refers to.
 In other words, even in a massive crowd where, to human eyes, faces blur into a mass, God still relates to us as individuals, not as members of a crowd.

 That is the meaning of the phrase, “lift the head,” used in the context of a census.
 God tells Moses that there is a danger, when counting a nation, that each individual will feel insignificant.
 “What am I?
 What difference can I make?
 I am only one of millions, a mere wave in the ocean, a grain of sand on the sea-shore, dust on the surface of infinity.”

 All this has implications for Jewish leadership.
 We are not in the business of counting numbers.
 The Jewish people always was small and yet achieved great things.
 Judaism has a profound mistrust of demagogic leaders who manipulate the emotions of crowds.
-Moses at the burning bush spoke of his inability to be eloquent.
-“I am not a man of words.”
-He thought this was a failing in a leader.
-In fact it was the opposite.
+Moses at the Burning Bush spoke of his inability to be eloquent.
+“I am not a man of words” (Ex.
+4:10).
+He thought this was a deficiency in a leader.
+In fact, it was the opposite.
 Moses did not sway people by his oratory.
 Rather, he lifted them by his teaching.